scolecite/mica-gd355/lectures/w2-adv-drawing.md

 ```

 ### Convert from Illustrator to p5.js code
-If drawing curves by plotting points look difficult, you can create shapes in other programs such as Illustrator, then translate the shapes to p5.js codes.
+If drawing curves by plotting points look difficult, you can create shapes in other vector programs such as Illustrator, then translate the shapes to p5.js codes.
 There is no simple way to do this in p5.js yet, but, if you follow a few extra steps, you can replicate your Illustrator paths in p5.js.

   1. Draw a path in Illustrator.
   1. Save as, and choose SVG as file format.